Anil Jaggi: Naval career

 As a Commodore, Jaggi served as the Naval advisor to the High Commissioner of India to the United Kingdom at the High Commission of India, London.
 The High Commissioners during his tenure were Ruchi Ghanashyam, Gaitri Issar Kumar and Vikram Doraiswami.
 He subsequently moved to naval headquarters as the Commodore (Foreign Cooperation) in the Directorate of Foreign Cooperation and Intelligence at Naval HQ, New Delhi.

 Flag rank

 Jaggi was promoted to flag rank on 1 August 2023 and was appointed Flag Officer Commanding Gujarat Naval Area.
 He took command from Rear Admiral Sameer Saxena.
 On 1 September 2024, he took over as the Flag Officer Commanding Maharashtra Naval Area (FOMA) from Rear Admiral Manish Chadha.
 He was the FOMA during Operation Sindoor.
 On 1 November 2025, he was promoted to the rank of Vice Admiral and appointed Commandant of the National Defence Academy.
+He was awarded the Ati Vishisht Seva Medal on 26 January 2026.